 UVA and UVB rays can be harmful for your eyes.
 They can cause cataracts when the proteins inside the natural lens become opaque or cloudy.
 Cataracts can interfere with your vision and must be removed surgically to improve vision.
 UV exposure to unprotected eyes can also cause retinal damage, changes in the eye tissues, and a non-permanent, painful condition called photokeratitis.

 Polarized lenses filter out certain types of glare.
 They are ideal for boaters, fishermen, surfers, golfers, and any other types of outdoor activities.

 What types of glasses can I choose from?

-We offer the latest styles from Costa Del Mar, Ray Ban, Harley Davidson, Silhouette, Swarovski, Ted Baker, and more.
+We offer the latest styles from Maui Jim, Wiley X, Harley Davidson, and more.
+Additionally, we can build a custom pair of prescription sunglasses out of any of the optical frames we carry.
 Come visit our optical boutique at either of our two locations to see what we have available.

 What additional types of protection should I consider?